sxf118/MRGC/README.md

 ### Parameters

-There are three parameters in our method, i.e., 'alpha', 'beta', and the dictionary size 'base'.
+There are three parameters in our method, i.e., `alpha`, `beta`, and the dictionary size `base`.
 The default value is 0.01, 0.001 and 10, repectively.
-Users can change their value in 'demo.m' .
+Users can change their value in `demo.m`.

 ### Input and output

-Users can change the input file directory and output file directory by changing the 'dataDir' variable and the 'outDir' variable in 'demo.m', respectively.
+Users can change the input file directory and output file directory by changing the `dataDir` variable and the `outDir` variable in `demo.m`, respectively.

 ### Citation